 If you are fortunate to have someone write about your music, be open and communicate with them.
 Be clear that you would like to promote your Spotify profile and you could even ask them to put a call to action for their readers to follow you.
 These blogs might have their own playlists that they want to promote instead but they could end up adding you onto it as well.

+How have you used Spotify to promote your music?
+What playlists can you share which you think have successfully used Spotify promotion to get more listeners?
 Please share your favourite Spotify playlist in the comments below, we’d love to see what you’re listening to!